openlcb/OpenLCB_Single_Thread/examples/AVR2ServoNIO/README.md

 * Eventid processing to set a servo's position, see: **pceCallback(unsigned int index)**
 * Sampling of inputs and producing events.

+This sketch is configured to use the ACAN2515 library and the ACan class.
+This lets one set teh clock frequency of the attached MCP2515, and also its CS and INT pins.

 This sketch will run on the AVR Mega, ESP32, Pico, and Tiva processor boards.
 These all have more memory and the sketches capabilities could be extended.

+Pin usage will need to be adapted to the board.
+Sample pin usage is included for the Nano.